Zivid

 Zivid is a Norwegian machine vision technology company headquartered in Oslo, Norway.
 It designs and sells 3D color cameras with vision software that are used in autonomous industrial robot cells, collaborative robot (cobot) cells and other industrial automation systems.

-The company's primary hardware product is the industrial Zivid 2+, Zivid 2, and Zivid One+ 3D color cameras.
-It is supported by companion software products: the Zivid Software Development Kit (SDK) and the Zivid Studio, a graphical user interface (GUI).
+The company's primary hardware products are the industrial 3D color cameras for manufacturing and warehouse automation.
+These include Zivid 3, Zivid 2+, and Zivid 2.
+They are supported by companion software products: the Zivid Software Development Kit (SDK) and the Zivid Studio, a graphical user interface (GUI).

-Zivid 3D cameras are in use across a broad range of applications in different industries.
-These applications include bin-picking, assembly, and machine tending in automation and production.
-They are also being used in high-speed piece picking and parcel sorting in e-commerce and logistics.
+Zivid 3D cameras are used across a wide range of applications in various industries.
+These include bin-picking, assembly, and quality inspection in smart automation and production.
+They are also deployed in high-speed piece picking, parcel sorting, and depalletization in e-commerce and logistics.

-The Zivid company (originally named Zivid Labs) was founded in 2015, by Henrik Schumann-Olsen and Øysten Skotheim, who were colleagues at SINTEF, Norway's largest independent research organization.
+The Zivid company, originally named Zivid Labs, was founded in 2015, by Henrik Schumann-Olsen and Øysten Skotheim, former colleagues at SINTEF, Norway's largest independent research organization.